 Contact the Arts Academic Language and Learning Unit where you can receive assistance with study methods, language skills and work presentation.

-For everything from academic support to counselling to financial aid, access Monash Health and Wellbeing.
+For everything from academic support to counselling to financial aid, access Student life and support services.

 Student Rights Officers

 Contact a Student Rights Officer for independent advice and advocacy.